nicola-deb/software-testing-portfolio/README.md

 Welcome to my GitHub repository, designed to demonstrate my skills and experience as a Software Test Engineer.

-This repository is a live repository with the intention to showcase my approach to QA, automation, version control, CI/CD and more.
+This repository is a live repository with the intention to showcase my approach to QA methodologies, automation, version control, CI/CD and more.

 ## Table of Contents